tksaha/motif-finding/README.md

 # Input File Format
 Node ids should be between 1 to max number of nodes in the network.
 Otherwise you will get segmentation fault.
 So, please format your network file accordingly before your run the script.
+Please see the yeast-mod file inside motifMCMC for reference.

 # Installation